Craig & Gould Infrastructure Improvements

 With input from residents and considerations from Castle Rock Water and the engineering design firm, infrastructure designs have been finalized.
 View a map of the overall project improvements

 - Streets – Existing streets will be reconstructed to current residential design criteria, with the addition of curb and gutter, new asphalt pavement, dedicated on-street parking, signing and striping, and profile grade improvements where feasible.
 Also, paved sidewalks, crosswalks and ADA compliant ramps will be installed to facilitate pedestrian movement in the neighborhood.

 - Typical roadway section design (PDF) for sidewalk and parking, sidewalk only and alley

 - Roadway section design for Gilbert and Anderson streets (PDF)

 - Storm Drainage – The neighborhood currently lacks a modern storm drainage collection system, and is susceptible to localized flooding during storm events.
 A new storm sewer system will be designed and constructed in conjunction with the street improvements to safely and efficiently capture storm flows in the area.
-An outfall system will then convey these flows under Union Pacific Railroad and Interstate 25, ultimately discharging to East Plum Creek.
-Additionally, opportunities for installing detention and water quality features will be explored to the extent feasible.
+An outfall system will then convey these flows under Union Pacific Railroad and connect to the existing storm sewer under Wilcox Street.

-Final engineering design is currently underway and the project is scheduled for construction to begin late summer 2020.
+Final design engineering, permitting and property acquisition are currently in progress.
+The project is scheduled for construction to begin fall / winter 2020.

 AECOM Technical Services, Inc. has been awarded the contract for engineering design, surveying, permitting and geotechnical services for upgrading the streets, alleys, storm drainage, water and sanitary sewer infrastructure in the Craig and Gould North neighborhood.